How to install Windows 10 on your Mac using Boot Camp

 - Mac Pro (Late 2013)

+If you own an iMac with 3TB or more, check out this Apple Support document (opens in new tab)for more information on installing Windows 10 on your machine through Boot Camp.

-Do you have a Mac that can run Windows 10?
-Good!
-Make sure you have at least 32GB of free space on your hard drive for the Windows installation.
+Once you've confirmed that you have a Mac that can run Windows 10, you'll need to make sure you have at least 64GB of free space on your hard drive for the Windows installation.
 During the installation process, you can set the Windows partition to whatever size you want, as long as the drive has enough storage.

 Finally, update your Mac's OS to ensure there are no compatibility problems.
 You'll also want to perform a backup of your Mac in the (rare) case that something goes wrong.